Buying your first-ever espresso machine? You need the KitchenAid Espresso Machine

 In between coffees, I noticed that my portafilter slowly dripped coffee.
 I tried tamping my coffee grounds with more pressure, but there was still some dripping.
 This meant that the drip tray filled up with espresso and waste water from my experiments a bit quicker than it normally would.
 However, it's really easy to slide out and empty and it will give you a warning when it's getting full.

 Cleaning the rest of the espresso machine was easy.
 I would never recommend putting a portafilter or milk jug in the dishwasher, so I washed the metal parts and the metal drip tray in warm, soapy water.
-I use Ecover, which you can buy from Walmart, because it’s a gentle and eco-friendly detergent, but you can use whichever you like.
+I use Ecover, which you can buy from Walmart because it’s a gentle and eco-friendly detergent, but you can use whichever you like.

 I'd recommend cleaning the steam wand and brew head after use, too.
 The brew head just needs a cup placed under it and no portafilter inserted.
-Then, run an espresso setting and all the left over coffee grounds will come away.
-Similarly, wipe the steam wand after use and I would change the water reservoir every day too.
+Then, run an espresso setting and all the leftover coffee grounds will come away.
+Similarly, wipe the steam wand after use and I change the water reservoir every day too.
 I tested the KitchenAid in Almond Cream, so it also needed a wipe-over with a damp microfiber cloth, because there were some coffee splatters on the body.

 Storage and maintenance